aucrawford/jigglypuffs_rainbow/README.md

 Purpose
 --------------------

 This is a personal project to muck around with css3 and javascript.
-Jigglypuff, pokeballs, and the rainbow are pure css from single nodes.
+Jigglypuff, pokéballs, and the rainbow are pure css from single nodes.
 The animation is css as well.

 Javascript handles the click events.

 To Do:
 --------------------

-* add random side to side pokeball animation
+* add random side to side pokéball animation
 * add more Pokémon
 * spruce up the environment a bit
 * add an about page

-Jigglypuff Whismur and PokÃ©balls are not owned by me and are the copyrighted property of The PokÃ©mon Company.
+Jigglypuff, Whismur, and Pokéballs are not owned by me and are the copyrighted property of The Pokémon Company.
 This is a fan made project for fun and practice.